 There are a handful of former Blue Jays who have birthdays today.

-Willie was a very successful rule 5 draft pick up from the Yankees in 1978.
+Willie was a successful Rule 5 draft pick-up from the Yankees in 1978.
 The Yankees drafted him in the 5th round in 1975.
-He moved up the minor league system quickly, but the Yankees had Chris Chambliss.
+He quickly moved up the minor league system, but the Yankees had Chris Chambliss.
 Chambliss left the Yankees after the 1979 season, signing with the Braves.
 The Yankees went through a few players at the position before Don Mattingly took over in 1983.

-Frank was a 10th round draft pick for the Tigers, he played 3 seasons for the Tigers and then was part of a big trade between the Tigers and the Texas Rangers.
-He, Alan Webb, Francisco Cordero, Bill Haselman, Gabe Kapler and Justin Thompson went to the Rangers for Juan Gonzalez, Danny Patterson and Gregg Zaun, After 3 seasons with the Rangers, he signed with the Jays as a free agent.
+Frank was a 10th-round draft pick for the Tigers.
+He played three seasons for the Tigers and then was part of a big trade between the Tigers and the Texas Rangers.
+Frank, Alan Webb, Francisco Cordero, Bill Haselman, Gabe Kapler, and Justin Thompson went to the Rangers for Juan Gonzalez, Danny Patterson, and Gregg Zaun.
+After three seasons with the Rangers, he signed with the Jays as a free agent.

-For us he platooned with Reed Johnson in the outfield.
+For us, he platooned with Reed Johnson in the outfield.
 They were a great pairing.
-In 4 seasons with the Jays, Frank hit .299/.361/.445, with 29 home runs and 200 RBI, playing mostly against right-handed pitchers.
-Both he and Johnson were fan favorites.
-After the 2007 season, Frank signed with the Rangers again and then spent some time as a Brewer and a Met.
+In 4 seasons with the Jays, Frank hit .299/.361/.445, with 29 home runs and 200 RBI, mainly playing against right-handed pitchers.
+Both he and Johnson were fan favourites.
+After the 2007 season, Frank signed with the Rangers and then spent time as a Brewer and a Met.
 He also played for Italy in the World Baseball Classic.

-- Bob MacDonald (55).
+- Bob MacDonald (58).
 MacDonald was a lefty reliever for the Jays back in 1991 and 1992.
-He had a pretty good season in 1991, with a 2.85 ERA in 45 appearances.
-After earning a World Series ring in 92, Bob signed as a free agent with the Astros, and then bounced around to the Mariners, White Sox, Yankees and Mets over the next few years.
-He relieved in 197 major league games, in his career, finishing with a 4.34 ERA.
+He had a good season in 1991, with a 2.85 ERA in 45 appearances.
+After earning a World Series ring in 92, Bob signed as a free agent with the Astros and bounced around to the Mariners, White Sox, Yankees, and Mets over the next few years.
+He was relieved in 197 major league games, finishing with a 4.34 ERA.

-- Pat Lennon (52).
-Pat was a first round draft pick by the Mariners in 1986.
+- Pat Lennon (55).
+Pat was a first-round draft pick by the Mariners in 1986.
 He played for our Triple-A team in 1998 and 1999 and had a couple of cups of coffee with the major league team.
-He played in the majors for bits of 6 seasons, but only has 189 total at bats.
+Pat played in the majors for bits of six seasons but only has 189 total at-bats.
 I wanted Pat to get a chance in the majors.
-He had pretty good minor league numbers, .291/.374/.480 with 187 minor league home runs.
-He played here in Calgary for one season, hitting .329/.400/.531 for the Calgary Cannons, at the time I had season tickets.
-He was in the wrong place at the wrong time, the Mariners had Ken Griffey and Jay Buhner in the outfield, when Pat was ready to make it to the majors.
+He had good minor league numbers, .291/.374/.480, with 187 home runs.
+Pat played here in Calgary for one season, hitting .329/.400/.531 for the Calgary Cannons.
+At the time, I had season tickets.
+He was in the wrong place at the wrong time.
+The Mariners had Ken Griffey and Jay Buhner in the outfield.
+Unfortunately, a lot of life is timing.

-Happy birthday to the above.
-Hope it is a great day.
+Happy birthday all.
+I hope it is a great day.